stevedekorte/ActorKit/README.txt

 	- convenience methods for performing blocking ops via single calls to instance methods

-	- deadlock detection for actor queue limit, synchronous and batches
+	- auto deadlock detection for actor queue limit, synchronous and batches

 	- add a total queue and/or total actor limits

 	- better respondsToSelector implementation

+	- chainable batch groups with in, out, and error queues